Export replication data

 Select this option to encrypt secure properties and passwords with legacy encryption, which enables using them on any target server.

-If you leave the option cleared, the system will use enhanced encryption (default) introduced in Deployment Automation 6.3.1.
+If you leave the option cleared, the system uses enhanced encryption (default) introduced in Deployment Automation 6.3.1.
 Legacy encryption is weaker but works with Deployment Automation 6.3.0 and earlier.

 Note: Enhanced encryption requires a corresponding encryption key.
 You need to create the key before you export replication data.
-For details, see Create an encryption key for replication export.
+For details, see Create encryption key.

 Export format Select the metadata export format, JSON (default) or XML.

 The system saves the exported replication data in a zip file that contains the file type selected in the Export format option.
 Component version files are saved in directories named by component IDs and version IDs.
 You can find the zip file in the downloads location defined in your web browser.

 By default, Deployment Automation uses enhanced encryption that requires a security key.

 To encrypt secure properties and passwords with enhanced encryption during export, add a new encryption key before you generate a replication export file.

 For details about supported encryption types, see Encryption types.

 To add an encryption key for replication export: